-The Bank is a party to various taxation matters in respect of which appeals are pending.
-The Bank expects the outcome of the appeals to be favourable based on decisions on similar issues in the previous years by the appellate authorities, based on the facts of the case and taxation laws.

-The Bank is a party to various legal proceedings in the normal course of business.
-The Bank does not expect the outcome of these proceedings to have a material adverse effect on the Bank's financial conditions, results of operations or cash flows.

-Other items for which the Bank is contingently liable Primarily includes Provident fund liability
+- a) Claims against the Bank not acknowledged as debts taxation The Bank is a party to various taxation matters in respect of which appeals are pending.
+The Bank expects the outcome of the appeals to be favourable based on decisions on similar issues in the previous years by the appellate authorities, based on the facts of the case and taxation laws. - b) Claims against the Bank not acknowledged as debts others The Bank is a party to various legal proceedings in the normal course of business.
+The Bank does not expect the outcome of these proceedings to have a material adverse effect on the Bank's financial conditions, results of operations or cash flows. - c) Other items for which the Bank is contingently liable Primarily includes Provident fund liability